-Axioms can also be -just plain facts, I such as Male (Jim) and Spouse (Jim, Laura).Such facts form the descriptions of specific problem instances, enabling specific questions to be answered.
-The answers to these questions will then be theorems that follow from the axioms.
+Axioms can also be -just plain facts, such as Male (Jim) and Spouse (Jim, Laura).
+Such facts form the descriptions of specific problem instances, enabling specific questions to be answered.
+The answers to these questions will then be theorems that follow from the axioms predicate NatNum that will be true of natural numbers;